 LinkedIn profiles are your professional presentation of who you are and what you can do.
 Your picture is part of that.
 It helps tell your story, present your professional image, and help you get noticed by HR recruiters and potential employers.

 The right LinkedIn picture makes all the difference.
 And there is only one right photo.
 It’s a current photo of the professional you.
-Your photo is the first impression and introduction of you.
+Your photo is the first impression and introduction to you.

-Unless you wear a tux to your job everyday it’s probably best to leave out that tux shot.
-Or how about the ones where we know you cropped all your buddies out of the image except the problem is that we see that rogue arm around your neck?
+Unless you wear a tux to your job every day it’s probably best to leave out that tux shot.
+Or how about the ones where we know you cropped all of your friends out of the image except the problem is that we see that rogue arm around your neck?
 You know the one.
 Leave that out.

 Wedding dresses, prom dresses, shots of you in your car, standing on a table, walking down a run-way, drinking coffee, taken with your webcam, or a photo of you at Halloween are all INAPPROPRIATE!